oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 ISM Chapter | Applicability | Rationale
 --- | --- | ---
-Guidelines for Cyber Security Roles | Not Applicable | Fulfilling these roles is an Agency responsibility.
+Guidelines for Cyber Security Roles | Not Applicable | Fulfilling these roles is an organisation responsibility.
-Guidelines for Cyber Security Incidents | Not Applicable | The Agency is responsible for identifying, managing and reporting cyber security incidents.
+Guidelines for Cyber Security Incidents | Not Applicable | The organisation is responsible for identifying, managing and reporting cyber security incidents.
-Guidelines for Outsourcing | Applicable | Shared responsibility between the CloudSystem and the Agency consuming it.
+Guidelines for Outsourcing | Applicable | Shared responsibility between the CloudSystem and the organisation consuming it.
-Guidelines for Security Documentation | Applicable | The CloudSystem provides system-specific documentation to be read in conjunction with the Agency’s cyber security strategy.
+Guidelines for Security Documentation | Applicable | The CloudSystem provides system-specific documentation to be read in conjunction with the organisations cyber security strategy.
 Guidelines for Physical Security | Not Applicable | The CloudSystem inherits the physical security controls which are implemented by Microsoft for Azure and Office 365 components.
-Guidelines for Personnel Security | Applicable | The CloudSystem implements technical controls to assist the Agency with managing personnel security.
+Guidelines for Personnel Security | Applicable | The CloudSystem implements technical controls to assist the organisation with managing personnel security.
-Guidelines for Communications Infrastructure | Not Applicable | The Agency is responsible for communications infrastructure leveraged by the CloudSystem.
+Guidelines for Communications Infrastructure | Not Applicable | The organisation is responsible for communications infrastructure leveraged by the CloudSystem.
 Guidelines for Communications Systems | Applicable | The CloudSystem includes Microsoft Teams which provides video conferencing functionality.
 Guidelines for Enterprise Mobility | Applicable | The CloudSystem includes the management and use of mobile devices.
 Guidelines for Evaluated Products | Applicable | The CloudSystem includes Windows 10 which has been evaluated.
 Additionally, the CloudSystem leverages Office 365 services which include evaluated products.